PaddlePaddle/Paddle/doc/survey/Imperative_programming.md

 Let user use python native `if else`, `while`, etc., so that in imperative mode, there is nothing we need to change, works best with IDEs while debugging.

-In conventional mode, when we run the same piece of code, we firstly are going to replace these native controls with Paddle flow control OPs.
+In regular mode, when we run the same piece of code, we firstly are going to replace these native controls with Paddle flow control OPs.

 the challenging part is not all flow control need to be replaced with Paddle flow control OPs.

 ##### Use customized python flow control syntax

 We are going to provide customized flow control syntaxes like `pd_if` `pd_while`.
-So that user can still easily debug in IDEs while in imperative mode, and we can also easily target and replace them in conventional mode.
+So that user can still easily debug in IDEs while in imperative mode, and we can also easily target and replace them in regular mode.

 the challenging part is we need to provide a customized python parser.